Evaluating the Role of Wood Products as Carbon Offsets

 After trees are harvested, their carbon storage capacities continue through wood products, contributing to US carbon sinks alongside living forests.
 Strong markets for wood products can encourage reforestation and prolong the duration of carbon storage, but challenges to the viability of these markets and calculating carbon credits, especially in the face of increased wildfire intensity and frequency, remain.

-Join Resources for the Future (RFF) on Wednesday, March 26, for a webinar convening researchers and forest sector analysts.
-Together, these experts will address critiques; examine the role of wood products in carbon accounting and offset markets; identify opportunities for crediting protocols; and clarify the role of wood products in reducing net emissions.
+On Wednesday, March 26, Resources for the Future (RFF) hosted a webinar convening researchers and forest sector analysts.
+Together, these experts addressed critiques; examined the role of wood products in carbon accounting and offset markets; identified opportunities for crediting protocols; and clarified the role of wood products in reducing net emissions.

 Speakers